Tuesday, November 5, 2024

 January 1914

 What we know of Otto's youngest brother Hugo Friedrich Plath suggests one who had big plans.
-Born in 1890, fifth of six children, Hugo did not want to farm in Oregon with his father and brothers Paul and Max.
+Born in 1890, fourth of six children, Hugo did not want to farm in Oregon with his father and brothers Paul and Max.
 In 1911, age twenty, Hugo returned to the U.S. from Canada where he'd tried to cash in on a building boom.
 At the border he claimed to have no relatives [2] and then moved restlessly between Oregon and Washington state.
 Three years later Hugo threatened -- idiotically, in writing -- to kill a father and daughter.
 Hugo in 1917 claimed exemption from the draft because his parents were his dependents.
 [3] They probably weren't; his mother was in a public mental hospital.
-I wondered if Hugo might be mentally ill, but the army found him sane enough to enlist him in July 1918.
+I wondered if Hugo was mentally ill, but the army found him sane enough to enlist him in July 1918.
 In December 1918 he was discharged with a 12.5 percent disability for an injured eye.
 [4]

 Hugo "Platt" married briefly and divorced.
-[5] (The Plaths, for their era, had a high divorce rate: Otto, 1; Max, 3; Hugo, 1, and younger sister Frieda Plath married a divorced M.D. whose wife had alleged "extreme cruelty.")
+[5] (The Plaths, for their era, had a high divorce rate: Otto, 1; Max, 3; Hugo, 1, and younger sister Frieda Plath married a divorced M.D. whose wife had alleged "extreme cruelty").
 [6] Hugo maybe alternated between "Plath" and "Platt" to dodge the warrant and any demands for alimony.
 Hugo "Platt" in the 1940 census was jobless after working on a WPA highway project.
 By 1942 he had settled in a Long Beach, California, trailer park, naming a lawyer as his next of kin.
 [7] In the 1950 census "Platt" lives in his trailer, unable to work.
 He died in 1974, age eighty-three, outliving all his siblings.

 The army recorded two names for him (see card below).
-[8] The state of California issued two death records, one for Hugo "Platt" and one for Hugo "Plath."
+[8] The State of California issued two death records, one for Hugo "Platt" [9] and one for Hugo "Plath."

 [1] Oregon Daily Journal [Portland], 18 January 1914, p.
 8.